-- Concept: specific implementations for abstract types - Examples: HW2-4, Java Collections - Why? - Need some concrete implementation of the abstract types - Different implementations have different trade-offs.
+- Concept: There are implementation trade-offs for abstract types - Examples: - Binary Search Trees vs. Lists vs. Hashing for sets and maps - Linked lists vs. Arrays for sequential data - Why? - Abstract types have multiple implementations - Different implementations have different trade-offs.
 Need to understand these trade-offs to use them well. - For example: BSTs use their invariants to speed up lookup operations compared to linked lists.